saylordotorg/course_polsc411/Unit06.md

+---
+layout: default
+title: "POLSC402: Global Justice"
+course_description: "An examination of the methods in which economics and politics influence each other when creating policy.
+Focuses on the international organizations designed to facilitate global economic stability, including the World Trade Organization (WTO) and the International Monetary Fund (IMF)."
+next: ../../../
+previous: ../Unit05
+---
 **Unit 6: Final Exam** <span id="6"></span>
 -   **Final Exam: The Saylor Foundation's POLSC411 Final Exam**
     Link: The Saylor Foundation's [POLSC411 Final